 Lintels are provided inside the building above the doorways and windows to re-direct the highest load.

 Types of Lintels:

 Precast lintels: Lintels manufactured in factories are called precast lintels.

 In situ cast: Lintels are cast on the site, referred to as cast in situ lintels.

-The size of the lintel is bigger than the size of the door and width of the wall, the thickness of the lintel is 0.1 m.
+The size of the lintel is bigger than the size of the door and width of the wall and the thickness of the lintel is 0.1 m.

 Sun Shade slab:

-In a typical structural system, the floor slab prevents transverse forces on its plane and greater structural efficiency can be achieved.
+In a typical structural system, the various types of slabs prevent transverse forces on their plane, and greater structural efficiency can be achieved.